Configure an OAuth application for Databricks

 Step 1: Create your OAuth application

-Option 1: Create a custom OAuth application in Databricks Authorization Server
+Option 1: Create a custom OAuth application with Databricks OAuth for users

-To enable a custom OAuth application in Databricks Authorization Server, see the relevant Databricks documentation:
+To enable a custom OAuth application with Databricks OAuth for users (OAuth U2M), see the relevant Databricks documentation:

 Option 2: Configure a custom OAuth application using Databricks OAuth token federation

-• For most IdPs, you obtain the issuer URL from your authorization server’s well-known endpoint, which is likely to end with well-known/oauth-authorization-server.
-For example, https://test-eng.idp.com/oauth2/xxxxx/.well-known/oauth-authorization-server`.
+• For most IdPs, you obtain the issuer URL from your authorization server’s well-known endpoint, which often ends with well-known/oauth-authorization-server.
+For example, https://test-eng.idp.com/oauth2/xxxxx/.well-known/oauth-authorization-server.
 The JSON object returned by the well-known endpoint contains an issuer key with the issuer URL.

-• If you are using Microsoft Entra ID, in addition to the Issuer URL, you should provide a JWKS URI value.
-This can be found in the jwks_uri field of the JSON object returned by the well-known endpoint.
-Enter this value when prompted for Token signature validation.
+• If you're using Microsoft Entra ID, in addition to the Issuer URL, you must provide a JWKS URI value.
+Retrieve this value from the jwks_uri field of the JSON object returned by the well-known endpoint.
+Enter the jwks_uri value when prompted for Token signature validation.

-• Audiences, specified in the aud claim: The audience value can be found inside your authorization server's access token payload.
+AudiencesFound in the authorization server's access token payload.

-See the Databricks documentation on Account-wide token federation for more information.
+For more information, see the Databricks documentation on Account-wide token federation.

-• Access scopes: When you are prompted to select an access scope, select All APIs.
-Keep the default scopes of openid, email, profile, and offline_access selected.
+• Access scopes: When prompted to select an access scope, select All APIs.

 📘

-If you are using Microsoft Entra ID as your IdP, you must also create a custom databricks scope.
+If you use Microsoft Entra ID as your IdP, you must also create a custom databricks scope.

 • Client secret: Enable the option to generate a client secret, as Sigma requires this for secure connection.

-• Refresh token time-to-live (TTL): This value determines how long users can be logged into Sigma before being prompted to log in again.
+• Refresh token time-to-live (TTL): This value determines how long users can be signed in to Sigma before being prompted to sign in again.
 Set a value consistent with your organization's security policies.
-To avoid frequent interruptions for your users, Sigma Computing recommends a TTL value of 90 days.
+To avoid frequent interruptions for your users, Sigma recommends a TTL value of 90 days.
 To avoid disruption to scheduled exports, do not set a value lower than 7 days.

-Once you have configured the options above, proceed to Step 3: Determine your metadata URI.
+After you configure the options in this step, proceed to Step 3: Determine your metadata URI.

 Step 3: Determine your metadata URI

-Determine the metadata URI that Sigma will require to complete the OAuth configuration.
-The metadata URI includes the unique ID for your Databricks account, and is required complete your OAuth configuration in Sigma.
+Determine the metadata URI that Sigma requires to complete the OAuth configuration.
+The metadata URI includes the unique ID for your Databricks account, and is required to complete your OAuth configuration in Sigma.
 Store this value for later use when creating your connection in Sigma.

 The process to determine your metadata URI depends on your chosen IdP:

-Determine your metadata URI for your Databricks Authorization Server
+Determine your metadata URI for Databricks OAuth for users

-For information about how to retrieve your Databricks account ID, see Locate your account ID in the Databricks documentation.
+1. Retrieve your Databricks account ID.
+For instructions, see Locate your account ID in the Databricks documentation.

-• If your organization uses workspace-level legacy SSO, and has unified login enabled: https://<server_hostname>/oidc/.well-known/openid-configuration
+• For Databricks on AWS, if your organization uses workspace-level legacy SSO, and has unified login enabled: https://<server_hostname>/oidc/.well-known/openid-configuration

-• If your organization does not use workspace-level legacy SSO, or does not have unified login enabled: https://accounts.cloud.databricks.com/oidc/accounts/<your-databricks-account-id>/.well-known/openid-configuration
+• For Databricks on AWS and your organization does not use workspace-level legacy SSO, or does not have unified login enabled: https://accounts.cloud.databricks.com/oidc/accounts/<your-databricks-account-id>/.well-known/openid-configuration

 Determine your metadata URI for your external IdP

 The process to determine your metadata URI is specific to your IdP.
-Check your IdP's documentation for information on how to determine your metadata URI.
+Check the documentation for your IdP for guidance.
+For more information on setting up OAuth for specific IdPs, see the Sigma Community post on Guidelines For Configuring OAuth and SAML Authentication.